peterstamps/KOReader_MyWebDavPlugin/README.md

 - first release, reused a lot of the code of my other plugin see https://github.com/peterstamps/KOReader_MyUploadPlugin

 version: 1.1
-- Copy to Webdav server failed when using larger files as the file was read in memorey before write happened.
-That is know changed and chunks are read and written.
+- Copy to Webdav server failed when using larger files as the file was read in memory before write happened.
+That is now changed and chunks are read and written.
 - Copy using the File Manager App on Android does not work okay.
 The file is copied with (zero) 0 bytes.
 Use an other app like Total Commander App with the Webdav plugin to copy files.

+version: 1.2
+- A copy was actually treated as a move.
+That is now corrected.
+- NOTE: The File Manager App on Android does not work okay for all actions!
+A Copy, Move or Download between Webdav server and a remote device does not work fine!.
+  For example a file is copied with (zero) 0 bytes.
+  The Total Commander App with the Webdav plugin on Andoid however works fine with all functions.
+Also Nautilus on Ubuntu and other will work fine.